 This article was updated on May 2nd, 2019.
-For newer insights on how to create engaging content, check out 13 Tips to Improve Your Copywriting for Better Search Rankings.
+For newer insights on how to create engaging content, check out this newer post: Pizza Party: How to Write Tasty Website Content.

 Everybody wants more traffic to their business website.
 That’s a no-brainer.
 But what those visitors do when they arrive is critical to your website’s success, and you don’t have much time to get it right.
 You need to create engaging content to drive those desirable visitor actions.